atteneder/glTFast/README.md

 ## Features

-*glTFast* supports runtime loading of all sorts of glTF 2.0 files.
-It runs on WebGL, iOS, Android, Windows, macOS and Linux and supports the majority of glTF's features and official extensions.
+*glTFast* supports runtime loading of glTF 2.0 files.

+It supports large parts of the glTF 2.0 specification plus many extensions and runs on following platforms:

+- WebGL
+- iOS
+- Android
+- Windows
+- macOS
+- Linux
+- Universal Windows Platform

-It is planned to become feature complete.
+It is [planned](#goals) to become feature complete.
 Most notable missing features are:

 - No animations
 - No morph targets